The past and technology

 Try it right now.
 Imagine a tomorrow where tech is not the center of things.
 Imagine a future where what evolves is humanity.
 Where we have better societies, better politics.
 Where human consciousness is more free, more open, more wise.
 Where we indulge in the creative possibilities of the human mind.
 Where tech, if we allow it to exist, serves humanity.
 Imagine a world with less, not more.

-Star Trek sort went there.
+Star Trek sort of went there.
 When Asimov couldn’t figure out how to end Foundation, he went there.
 Both are flawed.
 Dune might actually fit the bill since there was a conscious choice to ban computers.

 Maybe I’m drawing a blank because this is further outside of my favored sub-genres of sci-fi and fantasy, but I can’t think of a lot of fiction that imagines this sort of future of moderate de-growth, the great wealth of humanity is used to ensure there are no starving children, but it’s also not some weird utopia.